 “If I would have met you three years ago, before her [his fiancée at the time], things would have been different.”

 It was near the end of the semester; I met up with him for a group project and we decided to have lunch, then walk to class together afterwards.
 This is where he said things would have been different if we met prior to him meeting his fiancée.
-I wish I’d remember what I said to him then, but that statement is one I thought about for years.
+I wish I’d remember what I said to him then, but that statement is one that I’ve thought about for years.

 I do remember telling him that he probably shouldn’t have said that to me; his response was something like, “Why?
 I can admit it all I want, but it’s what I do about it that matters.”

 There was another time where he said, “I can’t talk to her [his fiancée] about stuff like I can with you.”
 I hope by now that he’s learned to work out that type of conversation with her.
 He just pulled me into that equation somehow.
 No worries though, I never pursued that because it wasn’t my business whatsoever.

 Honestly, I didn’t want to argue about the situation, so I just let it pass.

 I had this mini series on my Tumblr called, “Conversations we should have had.”
 It consisted of mostly real scenarios I’ve had with people that I made up how I wish it would have gone.
 What I wish I would have said instead now that I’ve had time to articulate my response.
 [I love writing this series and everything else I did with Tumblr; I should work on one after this post!]